victorfenrir/data-engineering/README.md

 http://localhost:8088
 ```

-END OF PROJECT INITIATIZATION

-## Project configurations
+## Notes for project configurations (no need to execute anything)

-Please, take note of the following project configurations (no need to execute anything).
+Please, take note of the following project configurations

 #### Superset connection string